minimice/terraform-cloudprovider-cli/README.md

 ```
 #### Azure

 ✅ Multi-platform ready.
-Currently only supporting x86_64 as Microsoft has not made an ARM64 version ready yet.
+Currently only supporting x86_64 as Microsoft has not made an ARM64 version for Debian.

 For x86 processors, run
 ```